tom-daly/sp2013-bootstrap-nav/README.md

-SharePoint / Office 365 Client Side Navigation - Version 0.4 - 2/24/2017
+SharePoint 2013 / 2016 / Office 365 - Bootstrap Client Side Navigation - Version 0.4 - 2/24/2017

 GENERAL USAGE NOTES
 --------------------
-This code is specifically written to work on SharePoint 2013 on-prem, sandbox or Office 365.
 The purpose of this code is to replace the standard SharePoint navigation with a navigation that is Bootstrap v3 friendly.

 Currently this navigation only supports using the Managed Meta Data navigation.
 Structural navigation is not supported because the SharePoint / O365 REST endpoints make it impossbile to implement correctly.